Matija Pecotić: 2022

 In 2022, he only played three events, beating Stefano Travaglia 6–0 6–1 in the qualifications of the ATP event in Umag, Croatia as a wildcard.

 2023: ATP debut and first ATP win

 In 2023, he debuted for the Croatia national team at the 2023 United Cup in Perth, Australia but did not play any singles matches.
 He played one match in doubles with Petra Marčinko.
 Team Croatia beat Argentina (5–0) and France (3–2) but lost to Greece.

 At 33, ranked No. 784 he qualified for his first main draw at the 2023 Delray Beach Open as an alternate defeating two Americans Stefan Kozlov and Tennys Sandgren.
 As a result he moved more than a 100 positions in the rankings.
 He defeated a third American, former top-10 player Jack Sock in the first round, his first ATP win ever.
 In the round of 16 he lost to American Marcos Giron.
 He moved another 100 positions into the top 600.

+He accepted a wildcard for the qualifications at the 2023 U.S. Men's Clay Court Championships in Houston.

 Singles performance timeline

-Current through the 2023 Delray Beach Open.
+Current through the 2023 ATP Tour.